 - Basic administrative tasks and safeguards

-Since your e-commerce site is going to handle transactions, hosting companies have an interest in keeping personal and financial information secure.
-Would you want to do business with a hosting company that had repeatedly suffered security breaches?
+Since your e-commerce site handles transactions, hosting companies are interested in keeping personal and financial information secure.
+Would you want to do business with a hosting company that has repeatedly suffered security breaches?

 End-to-End Payment Protection

-Having an SSL certificate is not enough to achieve PCI compliance.
-The entire chain of payment processing, going from card handling to the physical servers themselves, has to be PCI-DSS compliant.
+Having an SSL certificate is insufficient to achieve PCI compliance.
+The entire chain of payment processing, going from card handling to the physical servers themselves, has to be PCI DSS compliant.